Dear North Colonie families,

 Good news, the nation is moving forward in the right direction as the CDC lifts its mask mandate for those fully vaccinated.
 However, as New Yorkers, we need to wait for the state to give us that same directive before we can mask off.
 Also on Thursday, the state department of health approved children as young as 12 years old to be vaccinated with the Pfizer-BioNTech COVID-19 vaccine.
 Expect more vaccination clinics being set up throughout the county.

 Motivating Learning through Movement

 The Special Education and Pupil Services Department created videos for parents to help support their children with movement using everyday items from home.
 Movement can be an effective method to improve motivation and strengthen learning and memory skills.
-The first video went up this week on our district website.
-There will be another video posted on May 20, and again on May 27.

 This week’s PAC meeting delved into the serious public health crisis of suicide and how everyone can help prevent it from happening.
 If you weren’t able to watch it live, here’s a recording of the presentation.